 2-3 medium russet potatoes

 1 1/2 quarts of vegetable oil, for frying

 Drain and wrap the tofu in a paper towel.
 Press gently to remove excess moisture.
-Slice tofu into 1/4-inch planks.
+To slice tofu into four filets, first cut the block in half vertically, then cut each half in half horizontally.
 Lay them on a piece of paper towel and place another piece on top.
 Press gently.
-Allow the tofu planks to sit like this for 30 minutes.
+Allow the tofu filets to sit like this for 30 minutes.

 Add 1 1/2″ of vegetable oil to a heavy-bottomed pot and heat to 330°F. Line a wire rack with 2 layers of paper towels.